sinanuozdemir/sfdat26/README.md

 * Intro to Regular Expressions [here](http://nbviewer.jupyter.org/github/sinanuozdemir/sfdat26/blob/master/notebooks/04_regex_example.ipynb)
 * Getting Data from the open web [here](http://nbviewer.jupyter.org/github/sinanuozdemir/sfdat26/blob/master/notebooks/04_getting_data_from_web.ipynb)
 * Getting Data from an API [here](http://nbviewer.jupyter.org/github/sinanuozdemir/sfdat26/blob/master/notebooks/04_getting_data_from_api.ipynb)
-* LAB on getting data [here](http://nbviewer.jupyter.org/github/sinanuozdemir/sfdat26/blob/master/labs/03_lab_getting_data.ipynb)
+* LAB on getting data [here](http://nbviewer.jupyter.org/github/sinanuozdemir/sfdat26/blob/master/labs/03_getting_data_lab.ipynb)

 ####Homework
-* The first homework will be assigned by tomorrow morning (in a homework folder) and it is due NEXT Thursday (4/14)
+* The first homework will be assigned by tomorrow morning (in a homework folder) and it is due in two Wednesdays (8/31)
 	* It is a combo of pandas question with a bit of API/scraping
-	* Please push your completed work to your sfdat22_work repo for grading
+	* Please push your completed work to your sfdat26_work repo for grading
+* Your [first project milestone](project.md) is due next Wednesday.
+It is the first three ideas you have for your project.
+Think about potential interesting sources of data you would like to work with.
+This can come from work, hobby, or elsewhere!

 ####Resources: